-The following two zoning designations are established by this Specific Plan and are applied to properties within the Plan area, as shown on Figure 3-1, Land Use Plan.
+The following two zoning designations are applied to properties within the Plan area, as shown on Figure 3-1, Land Use Plan.

-Residential Low Density (RL).
-The RL zone is applied to areas appropriate for a variety of detached single-family residential dwellings, with both parking garages and driveway parking.
+A. Residential Single Family/Specific Plan (R-1/SP).
+The R-1/SP zone is applied to areas appropriate for a variety of detached single-family residential dwellings, with both parking garages and driveway parking.
 This zone also allows secondary uses as permitted in Section 3.8.4, Allowed Land Uses/Permit Requirements, of the Meadows at Bailey Canyon Specific Plan.

-Open Space (OS).
+B. Open Space (OS).
 The OS zone is applied to areas that provide parks for active or passive recreation or enjoyment, open space, or other natural, physical assets to improve the aesthetic and functional features of the neighborhood.
-The OS zone is envisioned for open space lots and for the approximately 3-acre neighborhood public park area at the southern portion of the Plan area.
+The OS zone is envisioned for open space lots and for the approximately three-acre neighborhood public park area at the southern portion of the Plan area.